PadawanMiyagi/Python_Template/README.md

 # Python_Template
-This is just a template that i use to make python objects.
+This is just a template that i use to make python projects.
 The core of the template is from Zed Shawns book: 'Learn PYTHON the HARD WAY'.

 Feel free to use this in your own projects, just remember to edit the setup.py file with your own credentials.